sheevashab/Find-That-Footy-Player/README.md

 Project 1 Application

 # Project Overview
-This purpose of "Find That Footy [Player]!" is to provide a database that can access various soccer (or "footy") players by name, national team, and/or position played.
+This purpose of "Find That Footy [Player]!" is to provide a database that can access various soccer (or "footy") players by name, team, or position played.

 ## Project Name
 Find That Footy [Player]!